 With the proliferation of infrastructure components that have moved to web-based interfaces for configuration, IT administrators are faced with an increasingly complex security management situation.
 With privileged access to web-based resources, it is a challenge to control, audit, and enforce proper authentication without negatively affecting business productivity.
 IT administrators need a way to effectively control and audit resources managed via web interfaces, including:

-- Externally hosted IaaS (Infrastructure as a Service) servers such as Amazon AWS, Microsoft Azure, IBM Softlayer, and Rackspace.
+- Externally hosted Infrastructure as a Service (IaaS) servers such as Amazon AWS, Microsoft Azure, IBM SoftLayer, and Rackspace

-- Modern core network infrastructure that leverage web-based configuration interfaces.
+- Modern core network infrastructure that leverages web-based configuration interfaces

 The identity and access management capabilities vary significantly between IaaS, hypervisor providers, and core infrastructure systems, and many do not offer native multifactor authentication support, thereby missing that additional layer of security.
 These inconsistencies across systems create opportunities for business vulnerabilities, such as misuse of accounts and access, leading to leaks of sensitive data.
 BeyondTrust Web Jump is the extra layer of security for authenticating to these systems.

 Web Jump does not support Flash.
 Be sure to consult your hypervisor documentation and update it to a version that supports HTML5.

 The Web Jump Item is an add-on for Privileged Remote Access, and requires additional purchase.

 Before creating Web Jump shortcuts, ensure that your user account has the ability to access Web Jumps by navigating to Users & Security > User Settings > Jump Technology.

 To create a Web Jump shortcut, click the Create button in the Jump interface.
 From the dropdown, select Web Jump.
 Web Jump shortcuts appear in the Jump interface along with Jump Clients and other types of Jump Item shortcuts.